Bleuje/variations-combinator/README.md

 ## Keyboard shortcuts

-But it's also controllable with keyboard with even more actions, but not in a friendly way and intended for AZERTY keyboard layout.
+But it's also controllable with keyboard with more actions, but not in a friendly way and intended for AZERTY keyboard layout.

 ### Main keyboard shortcuts :